THE VISUAL COMPUTING COMPANY

 INGENUITY THAT ADVANCES THE INDUSTRY

 Our products span the entire spectrum of visual computing — from fundamental inventions, to processors incorporating GPUs, to system components, to fully integrated systems.
-We target three major vertical markets: gaming; professional visualization and design; and high performance computing and big data analytics.
+We target three major vertical markets: gaming; professional visualization; and high performance computing & data centers.
 For each, we offer a platform of processors, software, tools, marketing, expertise and, increasingly, connected services.
-We leverage innovations that we create for these markets by selling components and licensing IP to leading OEMs that wish to create devices differentiated by rich graphics.
+We leverage innovations we create for these markets by selling components and licensing IP to leading OEMs who wish to create devices differentiated by rich graphics.

 As the world leader in visual computing, we attract the best minds in the field.
 Their ingenuity advances the industry.
 Their drive fuels our company.
-Our brand inspires a rare devotion that is expressed in deeply personal ways — including artwork, tattoos and even in fans naming their children "NVIDIA."
+As a result, our brand inspires a rare devotion that is expressed in deeply personal ways — including artwork, tattoos and even in fans naming their children “NVIDIA.”

 Gaming is our heritage.
-Today, NVIDIA gaming is at the center of the industry's open platforms — PC, Android and cloud.
-Our GeForce® platform of processors, software and services fosters the PC gaming market, the world's largest gaming segment, which is projected to reach $20 billion by 2016.
-The majority of PC gamers use GeForce.
-As computing extends beyond the PC, we're taking gaming with it.
+Our GeForce® platform of processors, software and services fosters the PC gaming market, the world’s largest gaming segment, which is projected to reach $26 billion in 2014.
+More than 25 million gamers use GeForce Experience™, NVIDIA’s app for next-gen PC gaming, which offers optimized game settings and driver updates, as well as game capture and streaming technologies.
 SHIELD, a gaming and entertainment portable, is a catalyst for the burgeoning Android gaming market, the fastest growing segment.
-NVIDIA GRID™, a breakthrough invention that delivers rich graphics through the cloud, will deliver a “Netflix of gaming.”
+NVIDIA GRID™ is a breakthrough invention that delivers rich graphics on demand, through the cloud, enabling a “Netflix of gaming.”
+Across platforms, our GameWorks program offers access to some of the world’s most talented visual effects artists, as well as the library of algorithms and tools they’re constantly building.

 THE STANDARD FOR PROFESSIONAL VISUALIZATION

 Scientists and researchers around the world use Tesla® GPUs to tackle the most complex challenges, such as modeling the human brain and finding a cure for HIV.
 We serve them with a robust platform of technologies, tools, libraries and experts at the intersection of computer architecture and algorithms.
-Our GPUs power many of the world's fastest supercomputers, including Titan at Oak Ridge National Labs.
+NVIDA GPUs power many of the world’s fastest supercomputers, including Titan at Oak Ridge National Labs, and 10 of the top 10 most energy-efficient supercomputers on the latest Green500 list.
 NVIDIA is also redefining general purpose computing by bringing the capabilities of GPUs into the data center.
-Servers from Cisco, Dell, HP, IBM and many others use NVIDIA GRID technology to virtualize enterprise PCs for mobile workforces.
-And GPUs are being tapped to solve the biggest problems in big data analytics.
-For example, the Shazam mobile app, which instantly identifies a song by “listening” to just a few notes, relies on Tesla GPUs to perform 10 million queries a day against a library of more than 27 million tracks.
+Servers from Cisco, Dell, Fujitsu, Hitachi, HP, IBM and others use NVIDIA GRID technology to virtualize enterprise PCs for mobile workforces and accelerate applications in cutting-edge fields, such as big data analytics and machine learning.

 POWERING A WORLD OF DEVICES